Assembly polls: 37% of 678 elected MLAs in five states face criminal cases, says election watchdog

 One candidate has declared a case related to murder and seven have declared cases of attempt to murder.
 Six winning candidates have been booked for cases related to crimes against women.

-Further, 85%, or 169, of the winning candidates have declared assets worth over a crore.
+In addition, 85%, or 169, of the winning candidates have declared assets worth over a crore.
 According to the analysis, the average of assets per winning candidate in the Rajasthan Assembly election was Rs 7.78 crore.

 The candidate topping the list is BJP’s Siddhi Kumari, who contested from the Bikaner East seat.
 Kumari had declared assets worth over Rs 102 crore.
 She is followed by Congress candidate Vidhyadhar Singh with assets worth over Rs 70 crore and his party colleague with assets worth over Rs 63 crore.

-The candidate with the lowest asset of Rs 1 lakh is Congress’ Abhimanyu, who fought the elections from the Sangaria constituency.
+The candidate with the lowest asset of Rs 1 lakh is Congress’ Abhimanyu, who contested the elections from the Sangaria constituency.
 He is preceded by Nauksham, representative of Kaman, with assets worth over Rs 2 lakh and Manish Yadav, newly elected MLA from Shahpura, with assets worth over Rs 3 lakh.
 All three have stated that they have no immovable assets.

 Also read: Why the Congress defeat in Chhattisgarh is far worse than the loss in Rajasthan